- Oral Motor

 As mentioned before, the tongue and jaw must be able to move independently of one another for certain speech sounds.
 It's also required in order to lateralize the tongue and move food around inside the mouth.

-• Place a Probe or Bite-n-Chew Tip in between the pre-molars.
+• Place a Probe Tip or Bite-n-Chew Tip in between the pre-molars.
 Instruct the individual to bite down and hold.
-Then have him to say “lalalalalalala.”
+Then have him/her say “lalalalalalala.”
 Relax and repeat.
 Biting down on the tip forces the tongue to move on its own without moving the jaw up and down.

 • Instruct the individual to bite down on the tip again.
-This time, have him place his tongue tip on the alveolar ridge behind the upper front teeth.
+This time, have him/her place the tongue tip on the alveolar ridge behind the upper front teeth.
 Then place it behind the bottom front teeth.
 Repeat several times.

 • While biting down on the tip, instruct the individual to do a tongue pop.
 Suck the tongue up onto the roof of the palate and then pop it.
 Work up to 25 in a row.